balvisio/CAFA-Toolset/README.md

 uniprot_sprot.dat.38.559292.tfa.1

-* The output file name is created by adding an extension with the name of the input file where the extension is formed by [taxon id].[tfa].[version #].
+* The output file name is created by adding an extension with the name of the input file where the extension is formed in the following way
+[taxon id].[tfa].[version #].

 * Multiple run of this program with the same input file name will create subsequent versions of the output file where the file name will